rodolphe37/my-awesome-custom-alert/README.md

 ## For more style customization!

->you can change more stylesif you want...
+>you can change more styles if you want...
 >
 >For that you must go to the ```customeAlertStyle.css```, all css styles for all usercase are here and commented!